k0lp0na/PolyDWM/README.md

 # Used Software

 + **Window Manager** = Dynamic window manager
-   - patched woth 23 patches
+   - patched woth 23 patches.
+Has 9 Layouts and scratchpads

 + **Status Bar** = Polybar
   -  polybar-dwm-git from aur